Driplytics/China-Debt-Trap-Africa-/README.md

  + **Putting it all together** : This is the creative part of my project, where I used clean and simple designs and visualization to present the outcome of my Analysis through building an interactive dashboard that shows all the important metrics.

  ## Data Source
- The collected data source is from [Kaggle.com](https://www.kaggle.com/datasets/ramjasmaurya/chinese-debt-trap) the data on
+ The collected data source is from [Kaggle.com](https://www.kaggle.com/datasets/ramjasmaurya/chinese-debt-trap).

+ Here is how the Data table looks like in a table
  ![](https://github.com/Driplytics/China-Debt-Trap-Africa-/blob/main/Original%20Data.png)

+ ## Preparing the Data

  ## Insights :bulb:
   **1.**